 Faculty and Research Interests

 All students entering the graduate program must successfully complete the core curriculum before advancing to the specific requirements for their degree.
 Students within the Department of Pharmacology and Physiology will also complete graduate-level courses listed below and will have the opportunity to choose from a variety of elective courses offered by each of the other basic science departments.
-The M.S. program requires two years of full-time study and research, whereas the Ph.D. program typically requires 5 years of full-time study and research.
-Online applications to the Biomedical Graduate Studies Program are available at: http://www.drexel.edu/grad/programs/ducom/apply/.
+The MS program requires two years of full-time study and research, whereas the PhD program typically requires five years of full-time study and research.
+Online applications to the program are available at: http://www.drexel.edu/grad/programs/ducom/apply/.

 Courses for the Graduate Program in Pharmacology and Physiology